 Carnegie Library of Pittsburgh – Carrick has been serving the community since 1929, and we have had an interesting journey.

-Over the years the library has been housed in an old movie theater and tennis table parlor.
-Originally, CLP – Carrick and CLP – Brookline were both storefront libraries which shared staff on alternating days from 1929 until 1941.
-In 1941, CLP – Carrick partnered with CLP – Knoxville.
-During this time CLP – Knoxville provided library service to adults only, while CLP – Carrick provided service to all ages.
+Over the years the Library has been housed in an old movie theater and table tennis parlor.
+Originally, CLP – Carrick and CLP – Brookline were both storefront libraries that shared staff on alternating days from 1929 until 1941.
+In 1941, CLP – Carrick partnered with CLP – Knoxville, and CLP – Knoxville provided library service to adults only, while CLP – Carrick provided service to all ages.